 - Bibliographies must include citations from a variety of sources, and may be presented in a bibliographic style of the student's choosing.
 See the Citation Management Guide provided by the library for more information.

-- Entries will be accepted electronically, in a Word document at firstname.lastname@example.org until midnight (central time) on the day of the deadline, and/or in print at the John Crerar Library Reference Desk, Monday-Friday between the hours of 9:00 am - 5:00 pm.
-The deadline for submission is April 18, 2016.
+- Entries will be accepted electronically, in a Word document at firstname.lastname@example.org until midnight (central time) on the day of the deadline, and/or in print at the John Crerar Library Monday-Friday between the hours of 9:00 am - 5:00 pm on the day of the deadline.

 Resubmission is welcome.
 The selection committee may recommend papers that are not selected for the 1st or 2nd prize for resubmission the following year, with revisions to accommodate the new topic.
 In some cases, the topics may differ substantially from year to year - thus resubmission would not be a possibility.

 Prizes will be awarded to authors who are best able to write on subject matter with a clear and logical connection to the sciences.
 The selected essays must be understandable to those who study either a biomedical or physical science, however its arguments must be clear to the non-specialist.